DANS-KNAW/dans-datastation-architecture/docs/data-vault-storage-root.md

 Key to the columns:

 * **DANS Dataset Model**: how DANS conceptualizes datasets.
 This includes both Dataverse and VaaS datasets.
-* **Dataset Version Exports**: the relevant properties of the exported datasets versions.
+* **Dataset Version Exports**: the relevant properties of the exported dataset versions.
 * **OCFL Model**: how OCFL conceptualizes objects and their versions.
 Note that the attributes marked with `)*` are custom version properties defined using the
   [Object Version Properties](#extensions) extension.